reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 }

 ```

+Here we are first establishing a connection with the AWS SQS service using the `SqsClient` class.
+After that, the message to be sent is constructed with the `SendMessageRequest` class by specifying the URL of the queue and the message body.

+Then the message is sent by invoking the `sendMessage()` method on the `SqsClient` instance.

 When we run this program we can see the `message id` in the output:

 ```shell
 INFO: message id: fa5fd857-59b4-4a9a-ba54-a5ab98ee82f9

 ```
-The message ID is assigned by SQS which is returned in the SendMessage response.
-This identifier is useful for identifying messages.
+This message ID returned in the `sendMessage()` response is assigned by SQS and is useful for identifying messages.

-Here we are first establishing a connection with the AWS SQS service using the `SqsClient` class.
-After that, the message to be sent is constructed with the `SendMessageRequest` class by specifying the URL of the queue and the message body.
-Then the message is sent by invoking the `sendMessage()` method on the `SqsClient` instance.

 We can also send multiple messages in a single request using the `sendMessageBatch()` method of the `SqsClient` class.

 ## Creating a FIFO SQS Queue

 Let us now define a FIFO queue that we can use for sending non-duplicate messages in a fixed sequence.
-We will update our CDK stack as shown below:
+We will update our CDK stack as shown below for provisioning the FIFO queue:

 ```java
 public class LambdaFromSqsStack extends Stack {